sblprateek05/DC_Mini_Project/README.md

 ## Notes

-- All scripts handle directory creation safely.
+- All directories are created automatically by scripts.
-- All simulations run automatically for nodes 2 to 30.
+- Simulations run automatically for node counts from 2 to 30.
-- CSV files are generated automatically by `analyze.py`.
+- CSV summaries are generated automatically by `analyze.py`.
-- The final graph cleanly compares RTS/CTS vs No RTS/CTS scenarios.
+- Optional simple plotting available with `plot.py`.
-- Optional `plot2.py` is available for fast individual plotting.
+- Full comparison plotting available with `compare.py`.

 ---

-> Project Developed for Data Communication Mini Project Assignment 🚀
+> Project Developed for Data Communication(CS255) Mini Project Assignment 🚀